WondaMegapon/Refightilization/Refightilization/README.md

 # Issues

-- Artifact of Metamorphosis will spawn you as a random survivor as opposed to a random monster.
-- Incompatibility with ArtificerExtended while TakeAffix is enabled.
-- Commencement may be bugged and requires monster players to be in the escape zone in order to complete the game.
+Issues are tracked on the [Github](https://github.com/WondaMegapon/Refightilization/issues).
+Feel free to leave any suggestions there as well.

 # Contact

-If you've got *any* problems or suggestions, feel free to leave an issue on the [Github](https://github.com/WondaMegapon/Refightilization/issues).

-You can also find me on Discord at `Wonda#2183` in the modding server.
+The [Github](https://github.com/WondaMegapon/Refightilization/issues) is the best place to leave any issues or suggestions.
+However, if you have any general feedback, feel free to message me on Discord.
+You can find me at `Wonda#2183` in the modding server.

 # Credits